Distribution free MMD tests for model selection with estimated parameters: Asymptotic behavior of MMD-based specification tests

-In this section, we assume that $\alpha\mapsto F(u; \alpha)$ is twice differentiable for every $u\in \text{supp}(U)$.
-Even if this assumption is relatively demanding (see the discussion below), the proofs of our results are significantly simpler and intuitive in this case.
-This is why we choose to first provide our results under the assumption of a differentiable generating function and later generalize our results to the case of possibly non-differentiable maps.
-Thus, only in this section, assume the following.
+In this section, we treat the case of $\alpha\mapsto F(u; \alpha)$ being twice differentiable for every $u\in \text{supp}(U)$.
+Even if this assumption may appear relatively demanding (see the discussion in the beginning of Section \ref{general_specif_test} below), the proofs of our results are significantly simpler and intuitive in this case.
+This is why we choose to first provide our results under the assumption of a smooth generating function, once it is composed with the kernel.
+Later, we generalize our results to the case of possibly non-differentiable maps.